Perception of local videos

 ¶ While these regional music video directors had a greater variety of locations to work with and more time (if they could find it), they arguably had even fewer resources than the staff bunkered at Avalon enjoyed.
 Although their normal day job was covering local news, they typically weren’t paid any extra above their salary for producing these videos for shows like Radio With Pictures, nor were they provided a budget for the shoot.

 Peter Janes: Well that was me, we never had any money.
 I was working for TVNZ and particularly in Dunedin, when I started down there, and I went down there in 1978 I think it was.
 Because I’d worked in Wellington I knew a few of the muso people on Grunt Machine and Radio With Pictures, Peter Blake particularly.
-I’d be shooting, we’d be shooting my missus of the day – she was a journalist and she worked on the local town and around show, it was called The South Tonight or something – and she would say, “oh this band’s coming to town, we’ll do an interview,” and we’d con the news people into letting us do an interview.
+I’d be shooting, we’d be shooting with [news reporter Bridget Wilson, who] worked on the local town and around show, it was called The South Tonight or something – and she would say, “oh this band’s coming to town, we’ll do an interview,” and we’d con the news people into letting us do an interview.
 Then we’d say to the band, “we’ll do a clip with you at the same time.”
 We did that with a couple of bands, The Crocodiles, and same with Toy Love, we did ‘Good Old Joe’, where there’s an interview at the start of that, and then we did the video.
 Flight X-7 was another, that was just us doing it because we could.
 There was no money in it, there was no thought involved even.
 We’d just go out to the band, you know, “shall we shoot a clip here,” or there was a little bit of thought, because I always liked to do a bit of live footage, and enhance it with a bit of wacky stuff as well.
 Like on [The Crocodiles’] ‘Telephone Lover’, with a shoot going down to the bedroom, this bachelor’s pad with a mirror on the ceiling and parcel chute going down to the ground floor.
 We did the Toy Love interview in the graveyard, so we decided to shoot the actual clip there, so it was all on the spur of the moment.
 No, I hate all this planning.
 You can overthink these things.
 So I thought, “my thing is to just knock it on the head before the band gets bored,” and just make it as funky and get as many shots as you can, because if you go back to the editing room and you’ve got a song that’s four to five minutes long, you’re running out of footage very early on unless you keep repeating yourself, so I learned early on you had to shoot the shit out of it.

 Alec Bathgate: [on shooting the video for ‘Good Old Joe’] We’d come back from Australia so we returned and we did a final tour, and we split up at the end of that tour, so we would have just been passing through Dunedin.
 We probably would have done the Thursday, Friday, Saturday nights, so we would have only been in town for a few days.
 I think it was very much that sort of situation, grabbing a camera and like, “oh where can we go?”
 I don’t think there was any more planning than that, it was just, “let’s drive down the road to the cemetery,” which wasn’t that far away from TVNZ – and just shoot something very quickly.
 That was shot within an hour or a couple of hours, and so there was the clip of us miming, and a short interview that goes with it.
 It was very controversial, because people when it was screened were offended that we were desecrating the graveyard, and there was a whole flurry of letters to the Otago Daily Times.
 I think my mum kept them for me because this went on for quite a while, and only died down after a week or two, but just because some people were really angered by it and other people kind of supportive, it just kept going for a bit.
 There were still just two TV channels back then, so I imagine those local news programmes probably got quite high coverage coming straight after the national news, so they were probably watched by quite a few people.
 I remember I was at home with my parents when it was screened, and my mum said, “there’s going to be a lot of trouble over this,” which was the first time it actually occurred to me that it might upset people, because I didn’t think anything of it.
 The actual graveyard was quite derelict, no one was taking care of it so, you know it wasn’t like it was pristine.